Sport Aviation Specialties

 Certification Fees (Back)

 For locations more than an hour away, additional fees will apply to cover travel time and expenses.
-Sometimes it is possible to arrange for more than one aircraft to be certificated at the same time in a remote location, thus spreading out the additional costs.

 We want your aircraft to be certificated as much as you do.
 So, we coordinate closely with you to assure that all the required steps in the process are accomplished, that the paperwork is complete, and that the aircraft is ready and will pass the inspection.
 However, in rare instances, conditions may be discovered during the inspection visit that will not allow us to issue an airworthiness certificate.
 So, we must add this disclaimer: